Doctoral Award in

 Credits transfer:

-Learners can accumulate 20 credits from the Level 8 Certified program when participating in the Doctor of Business Administration (DBA) or PhD of University Partners.
+Learners can accumulate 20 credits from the Doctoral Award course when participating in the Doctor of Business Administration (DBA) or PhD.
 Please see the credit transfer policy HERE

 Tuition fee transfer: